yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations.md

 1. for file-backed input, call `LoadInputFile<T>(...)` from `CommandBase`, or `ReadModel(...)` / `ReadMap(...)` directly outside command classes
 2. for database-backed input, call `AttachDataRepository(...)` and then `LoadPersistedObject<T>(...)`
 3. when persisting a command-owned object, call `SaveStoredObject(key_tag, persisted_key)` or use `DataRepository::Save*` directly outside commands
+4. let `CommandObjectCache` keep the loaded `shared_ptr` objects keyed by command-local `key_tag`
-4. wrap failures with command-specific context near the orchestration boundary
+5. wrap failures with command-specific context near the orchestration boundary
-5. keep `ExecuteImpl()` and local workflow helpers focused on typed orchestration
+6. keep `ExecuteImpl()` and local workflow helpers focused on typed orchestration

-6. use ordinary container iteration or typed workflow helpers when traversing loaded objects; there is no shared iteration service to extend
+Repository-backed command request structs default `database_path` through `GetDefaultDatabasePath()` in `/include/rhbm_gem/core/command/CommandApi.hpp`, so command changes should preserve that behavior unless the command contract is intentionally changing.

 ## 6. Test Checklist